BitcoinDesign/Guide/guide/principles/principles.md

 ## Inclusion

+> Provide equal access regardless of the user's location, ability and prior knowledge

 There are no background checks, credit checks, or gatekeepers to Bitcoin.
 A Kenyan farmer has the same access to Bitcoin as a Wall Street trader.

 And while Bitcoin is already widely used by a large number of people, it pales in comparison with the many more that are likely to use it in the future.
 We need to design products that are prepared for people new to Bitcoin, without reducing the possibilities.
 This means using plain and familiar language, explaining things in the context where they are needed, not overwhelming people with technical detail, and more.

-*Provide equal and direct access to the Bitcoin network, without middlemen and exclusive requirements.* <br>
-*Design Bitcoin products that are usable by the widest range of people possible.*

 **Do**
+- Provide equal and direct access to the Bitcoin network, without middlemen and exclusive requirements
+- Design Bitcoin products that are usable by the widest range of people possible
 - Use plain language that people new to Bitcoin can understand regardless of prior knowledge
 - Use more languages than just english
 - Educate in place, when people are presented with a new concept